-There are 25 major glaciers on Mount Rainier and numerous unnamed snow or ice patches.
-The Emmons Glacier has the largest area (4.3 square miles) and Carbon Glacier has the lowest terminus altitude (3,600 feet) of all glaciers in the contiguous 48 states.
-The Nisqually Glacier has shown dramatic changes in dimension within the last century (Heliker, Johnson and Hodge 1983).
+There are 25 major glaciers on Mount Rainier and numerous unnamed snow or ice patches, which cover about 35 square miles (90 km2).
+Mount Rainier's glaciers are important indicators of climatic change and essential sources of water, supporting five major river systems.
+The Emmons Glacier has the largest area (4.3 square miles) and the Carbon Glacier has the lowest terminus altitude (3,600 feet) of all glaciers in the contiguous 48 states.

 Learn about the unique features and formations created by glaciers and glacial forces.

 Map and descriptions of some of Mount Rainier's major glaciers.

 Debris Flows from Glaciers

 Historically, glacial outburst floods, torrential rains, and stream capture have caused small to moderate size debris flows.
 Most occur in drainage systems with large glaciers.
 A glacial outburst flood originating from the South Tahoma Glacier created a debris flow along Tahoma Creek on August 13, 2015 (news release).

 Less common are debris flows triggered by a drainage diversion in an un-glaciated drainage basin.
 For example, Kautz Glacier meltwater diverting into the Van Trump Basin triggered debris flows on the south side of the mountain in 2001 and 2003.
 Glacial outburst floods are one type of geohazard in the park.

 Status of the Glaciers - Summer 2015 Update